 VSS Workshop on Grantsmanship and Funding Agencies

 You have a great research idea, but you need money to make it happen.
 You need to write a grant.
 But where can you apply to get money for vision research?
 What do you need to know before you write a grant?
 How does the granting process work?
 Writing grants to support your research is as critical to a scientific career as data analysis and scientific writing.
-In this session, Todd Horowitz (National Cancer Institute) and Mike Steinmetz (National Eye Institute) will give you insight into the inner workings of the extramural program at the National Institutes of Health.
-Additionally, we will present information on a range of government agencies outside the NIH who are interested in funding vision science research.
+In this session, Mike Steinmetz (National Eye Institute) and Todd Horowitz (National Cancer Institute) will give you insight into the inner workings of the extramural program at the National Institutes of Health.
+Additionally, Aude Oliva will present information on funding opportunities for vision science at the National Science Foundation, and on collaborative programs between NSF and NIH.

 Todd is Program Director in the Basic Biobehavioral and Psychological Sciences Branch at the National Cancer Institute (NCI).
 He came to this position after spending 12 years as Principal Investigator at Brigham & Women’s Hospital and Harvard Medical School in Boston, where he studied visual search and multiple object tracking.
 At NCI, he is responsible for promoting basic research in attention, perception, and cognition, as well as serving on the trans-NIH Sleep Research coordinating committee.